Assurance that Any New Funding Method Involves all University Stakeholders

 Additionally, there are many possible ways that funding can be allocated to universities, whether using PBF or another rationale.
 However, one important tenet of funding is that it should be predictable and consistent.
 Universities conduct careful financial planning that extends out for many years to be good stewards of the public dollars and tuition payments they receive.
 That makes it imperative that funding allocated to a university’s base budget remains in that university’s base budget.
 Among the universities, there are vastly different amounts of state funding received per student.
 As policymakers work with institutional leadership to determine how funding should be allocated each year, it’s important that attempts to close funding inequities are done exclusively with new dollars rather than redistributing existing base funding.
 This is especially important for campuses that are right-sizing to new enrollment levels, as the combined reduction of state funding with reduced tuition and fees poses serious challenges to financial stability.

-- Involve all 15 public universities in any discussions about how to systematically allocate state appropriations to institutions if a performance-based funding formula is utilized in the future.
+- Involve all 15 public universities in any discussions about how to systematically allocate state appropriations to institutions if a funding formula is utilized in the future.